 These are ten conversation topics I use quite a lot and I find well suited for almost any conversation.
 They’re a good tool to engage people, make interactions enjoyable, build relationships and reveal your charismatic personality.

 However, they are only the second layer in making conversation.
-Check out my presentation on conversation confidence to learn how to put a solid foundation.
+Check out my instructional presentation on conversation confidence to learn how to put a solid foundation.

 What are the conversation topics that work best for you?